jjones646/ece6260/README.md

-# Data Compression & Modeling
+# Data Compression & Modeling :speaker:

 This project is the analysis and compression of an audio signal, [Signal.wav](./includes/Signal.wav).